appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 }
 ```

-The callback function returns an Array of HTML elements (think list items) which are then rendered to the view as ResultList items.
+The callback function returns an Array of HTML elements (think list items) which are then rendered to the view as ReactiveList items.

 #### Usage